benmvp/slides/2017/reactconf/react-esnext.md

 NOTES:
 - Made the ajax call a bit better with arrow functions
 - It's fine, but I don't like using jQuery, especially just for ajax
-- Including it could lead to proper React development, relying too much on refs
+- Including it could lead to improper React development, relying too much on refs
 - In addition, callbacks are so 2013
 - There's gotta be something better!